nvs/lua-stormlib/README.md

     -- All files in archive.
 end

--- If the archive is full, an attempt to automatically increase the limit -- will be made. mpq:add ('path/to/a/file.txt') -- Adds as 'path/to/a/file.txt'. mpq:add ('path/to/a/file.txt', 'file.txt') -- Adds as 'file.txt'.

 -- Destination path must be explicit.
 Does not create directories, nor does -- it place a file within a specified directory. mpq:extract ('file.txt', 'path/to/a/file.txt')